 - Description of the proposed project; - Identification of the Natura 2000 sites close to the proposed development; - Identification and description of any individual and cumulative impacts on the Natura 2000 sites likely to result from the project; - Assessment of the significance of the impacts identified above on site integrity.
-Exclusion of sites where it can be objectively concluded that there will be no significant effects; - Description of proven mitigation measures.
+Exclusion of sites where it can be objectively concluded that there will be no significant effects.